 Section 2.
 Types of Certification.
 (1) Category 7.
 Industrial, institutional, structural, and health-related pest control.
-This category shall cover all persons using or supervising the use of pesticides only for structural pests in, on, or around food-handling establishments, human dwellings, educational facilities, health care centers, and industrial establishments, including warehouses and grain elevators and any other structures and adjacent areas, public or private; or for the protection of stored, processed, or manufactured products.
+This category shall cover all persons using or supervising the use of pesticides in structural pest control only in, on, or around food-handling establishments, human dwellings, educational facilities, health care centers, and industrial establishments, including warehouses and grain elevators and any other structures and outside areas, public or private; or for the protection of stored, processed, or manufactured products.
 Industrial, institutional, structural, and health-related pest control certification shall be divided into the following subcategories:

-(a) Structural pest control certification shall cover the use of pesticides in the control of general pests and wood-destroying organisms by all means other than fumigation.
-Persons certified under this section shall be exempt from the certification requirements of 302 KAR Chapters 27 and 28 if using or supervising the use of pesticides for the control of structural-invading pests in areas adjacent to or outside any structure being treated by the person pursuant to 302 KAR Chapter 29;
+(a) Structural pest control certification shall cover the use of pesticides in the control of pests, general pests and wood-destroying organisms by all means other than fumigation.
+Persons certified under this section shall be exempt from the certification requirements of 302 KAR Chapters 27 and 28 if using or supervising the use of pesticides for the control of pests, general pests, and wood-destroying organisms in outside areas being treated by the person pursuant to 302 KAR Chapter 29; and

 (2) Category 8.
 Public health pest control.
 This category shall include state, federal, or other governmental employees using or supervising the use of pesticides in management and control of pests in public health programs.